orcafang/learngit/readme.txt

 Git tracks changes of files.
 1111111111111
 who i you
-Creat a new branch is quick.
+Creat a new branch is quick AND simple.